UniADC: A Unified Framework for Anomaly Detection and Classification: Introduction

 To address the above tasks, we propose UniADC, a unified model for anomaly detection and classification, which tackles the challenge of scarce anomalous data through controllable image inpainting.
-It consists of two key components: a training-free controllable inpainting network and a multi-task discriminator.
+It consists of two key components: a training-free controllable inpainting network and an implicit-normal discriminator.
 The controllable inpainting network consists of a pre-trained latent diffusion model \cite{rombach2022high} and an inpainting control network \cite{zhang2023adding}, enabling controllable inpainting guided by either anomaly priors or anomaly samples.
 Specifically, anomaly prior-guided controllable inpainting synthesizes category-specific anomalous images by repainting normal regions according to the provided prior knowledge of anomalies, whereas anomaly sample-guided controllable inpainting refines and repaints few-shot anomalous samples to enhance data diversity.
 In addition, we propose a category consistency selection strategy to filter synthetic anomaly samples that are highly consistent with the target category.
-The multi-task discriminator is trained on these synthetic anomaly samples and leverages the powerful generalization capability of the existing vision-language models such as CLIP \cite{radford2021learning} or \texttt{dino.txt} \cite{jose2025dinov2,simeoni2025dinov3} to achieve end-to-end anomaly detection and classification.
-As shown in \cref{fig:fig2}, UniADC comprehensively outperforms existing methods in anomaly detection, localization, and classification, particularly strengthening the reliability of defect categorization.
+The implicit-normal discriminator is trained on these synthetic anomaly samples and mitigates performance degradation caused by pixel-level distribution imbalance by disentangling the normal state from various anomaly concepts, thereby enabling robust anomaly detection and classification.
+Through the aforementioned innovative designs, UniADC comprehensively outperforms existing methods in anomaly detection, localization, and classification, as shown in Fig. \ref{fig:fig1}(d), particularly strengthening the reliability of defect categorization.
 Our main contributions are summarized as follows: